Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: Introduction

-Fisheries management aiming to attain maximum sustainable yield (MSY) from multiple, ecologically interacting stocks is considerably more complicated than when just a single stock is to be managed. \textit{A priori} it is not even clear what the best translation of the MSY objective to the multispecies case is (in this paper, we use ``stock'' interchangeable with ``fish species'', acknowledging this is a simplification).
-Even if a management objective taking account of ecological interactions is defined, attaining it can be difficult because these interactions are generally not well know.
-It does therefore not surprise if legislation aiming at MSY acknowledges the role of ecological interactions in principle, but tends to play it down.
-Examples are \S\S301.a.3, 303.b.12 of the Magnuson-Stevens Act \citep{commerce07:_magnus_steven_act} or Article 9.3.b of the Common Fisheries Policy \citep{eu13:_cfp}, but see, \S13(2) of New Zealand's Fisheries Act \citep{office14:_fisher_act}.
-In the current practice of fisheries management, ecological interactions among managed stocks play only a minor role.
-As a contribution to the development of management regimes that are mindful of ecological interactions and their inherent uncertainty, we do here ask the following questions: \begin{itemize} \item[-] What are options for translating the singe-species MSY objective to the multispecies case? \item[-] How do these objectives compare with regards to the biomass harvest they achieve, the degree of collaboration among players required to reach the objectives, and their political acceptability? \item[-] Which types of harvest control rules are best suited to achieve these objectives? \item[-] How much can be gained from multispecies management in comparison with management disregarding ecological interactions? \end{itemize}
+Fisheries management aiming to attain maximum sustainable yield (MSY) from multiple interacting stocks is considerably more complicated than single-stock management \citep{pope76:_mixed_fish,bulgakova86:_analy_cape_cape_icseaf_div, collie03:_using_amoeb, Walters05:_NashPressure, Matsuda06:_MaximalYields, Gecek12:_ImpactMaximumMSY, Houle13:_SizeSpectrumMSY,voss14:_region_mmsy, Thorpe16:_AssessingFishery}. \textit{A priori} it is not even clear what the best translation of the MSY objective for a single, isolated stock is to cases with multispecies interactions, i.e.\ with feeding and competitive interactions among species (for simplicity, we use ``stock'' interchangeable with ``fish species'' in this paper).
+Even when a management objective considering multispecies interactions is defined, attaining it can be difficult because these interactions are generally not well known.
+It is therefore not surprising if legislation aiming at MSY acknowledges the role of multispecies interactions in principle, but tends to play it down.
+Examples are \S\S301.a.3, 303.b.12 of the Magnuson-Stevens Act \citep{commerce07:_magnus_steven_act} or Article 9.3.b of the Common Fisheries Policy \citep{eu13:_cfp}, but see, \S13(2) of New Zealand's Fisheries Act \citep{office14:_fisher_act2}.
+In the current practice of fisheries management, multispecies interactions among managed stocks play only a minor role.
+Noteworthy exceptions are cases where stock assessments take account of the dependence of predation mortality on the abundances of other species \citep{Gjosaeter15:_RetrospectiveEvaluation, ices14:_wgsam}.

+To contribute to the development of management practices mindful of multispecies interactions we ask here: \begin{enumerate} \item[Q1:] How can the singe-species MSY objective be translated into the multispecies case? \item[Q2:] Which strategies are suited to achieve such objectives? \item[Q3:] How do these options compare with regards to the yields they achieve, the degree of collaboration among players required to reach the objectives, pressures on biodiversity, and their political acceptability? \item[Q4:] How much can be gained from multispecies management in comparison with management disregarding ecological interactions? \end{enumerate}

+Three conceivable answers to each Q1 and Q2 are given in the following two sections.
+Hence there are two high-level policy choices to be made.
+The first choice is of the management \emph{objective}, the second of the type of \emph{strategy} employed to achieve it.
+Each of the resulting nine variants we call a \emph{management plan}.